atakanyenel/atakanyenel_Yenel_Atakan_Step1/README.md

 1.3.1.1) Question: how to make sure every user but the organizer will get the invitation message?

-1.4) [50%] Select "Attending" or "Not Attending" with GUI
+1.4) [75%] Select "Attending" or "Not Attending" with GUI

 1.4.1) Server react to response

+1.4.1.1) Implemented but have not been tested yet

-1.5) Able to modify answer between yes and no only
+1.5) [Maybe Done] Able to modify answer between yes and no only

+1.5.1) Implemented but have not been tested yet

 1.6) Notification on organizer when list of attendance changes in GUI